tiagojsag/playbook/projects/retrospective/index.md

 Ask each team member to create a &quot;Pledge&quot; for themselves and add them to Bamboo as objective for the quarter.
 This way, we ensure individual commitment is tracked.

+*Guidelines review*

+We might detect areas of improvement of our guidelines.
+If so, be sure you name a responsible to update them.

 *Long term review*

 _[This is a Work In Progress still]_